BONDSTONES - Rural Planning & Architectural Consultants

 Well...
 Sort of!

-This interesting and enticing 'right' enables land owners (farmers specifically) to convert certain qualifying buildings to residential uses without having to apply for 'planning permission' per se.
+This interesting and enticing 'right' enables a wide range of rural property owners and land owners to convert qualifying 'agricultural' buildings to residential use - without having to apply for 'planning permission' (per se).

-However, before converting the barn under Class Q, a 'prior approval' notification has to be submitted to the Local Planning Authority.
-This notification deals with specific aspects of the conversion - such as external appearance, materials, method of conversion, flood risk (and more).
+However, before converting a barn (or barns) under Class Q, a 'prior approval' notification has to be submitted to the Local Planning Authority.
+This notification deals with specific aspects of the conversion - such as design, access, external appearance, materials, method of conversion, flood risk (and more... much more...).

-All said and done, there are ways that class Q can be used - and quite successfully too, however as with most of these types of Permitted Development approaches and prior notification submissions, a careful strategy is required for each unique proposal (each will be different from the next - such is the way of redundant agricultural buildings).
+All said and done, there is a wide variety of ways that class Q can be used - and quite successfully too, however as with most of these types of Permitted Development (and especially prior notification submissions), a (very) careful strategy is required for each unique proposal.

 Class Q in Summary